RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 - **Minimum time commitment:** 2 hours (but we encourage you to go above and beyond if you're having fun!)
 - **Create a PRIVATE repository** for your work - DO NOT fork this repository publicly.
 See setup instructions below.
 - **Grant us collaborator access** to your private repository when submitting.
 Complete the **[CANDIDATE_RESULTS.md](CANDIDATE_RESULTS.md)** file with your submission details.
-- **CRITICAL:** Keep the [README.md](README.md) updated with any setup changes.
+- **CRITICAL:** Include any custom setup instructions in [CANDIDATE_RESULTS.md](CANDIDATE_RESULTS.md).
 We will run your application locally, and accurate setup instructions are required.

 ## Getting Started